jndean/AlphaLogger/README.md

 The proof-of-concept is now complete, but it is sloooow beyond the point of viability.

-Highspeed version Tasks:
+High-speed version Tasks (using the CPython C API):

 - [x] An efficient and thread-safe C implementation of Logger
-- [x] An efficient and thread-safe C implementation of the MCTS
+- [x] An efficient and thread-safe C implementation of the Monte Carlo Tree Search
 - [x] A fully parallelised self-play and training pipeline supporting batching inference over simultaneous games

-The C implementation of Logger can handle >20 million moves per second using 8 threads on a mobile i5-8250U.
+The high-speed implementation makes decent use of all available hardware, maxing out any number of CPU threads and achieving ~70% GPU compute utilisation if the neural network is big enough.
+In an isolated test using 8 threads on a mobile i5-8250U (not the training machine) it can make >20 million Logger moves per second or  run ~1.5 million forward and backward passes per second on the MCTS (when using random value estimations).

-The C implementation of the Monte Carlo Tree Search can do ~1.5 million forward & backward passes of the on the tree per second using the same hardware.
-This is when using a constant inference function, not the neural network
+I trained a model for ~15 hrs, performing self-play for 50,000 moves across 128 simultaneous game boards each epoch to generate updated training data, then letting the network back-propagate each sample twice.
+The resultant model was kinda trash, but did at least defeat another agent using an identical MCTS to enhance a flat probability distribution.